Skip to content

 Introduction

-In this post, you are going to learn about qlik-embed, Qlik’s new library for embedding data and analytics user interfaces into your own web applications.
+In this post, you are going to learn about qlik-embed, Qlik’s library for embedding data and analytics user interfaces into your own web applications.

 As browser makers introduce new privacy and security features into their browsers, embedding content from one software application to another has become more complex.
 You must consider third-party cookies, cross-site request forgery, content security policy, and other concerns before the visualization you want to place inside your application will render successfully.